The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: The Fourth LAT AGN Catalog (4LAC)

-While the above CSSs all have very high radio luminosity, at the opposite end of the radio luminosity distribution we point out two other new sources, NGC 3894 and NGC 6328.
-Based on the small extent of their radio emission, two-sided parsec scale morphology \citep{Tay98,Tin03}, and low radio luminosity, these sources are excellent candidates for being young radio galaxies \citep[see also][]{Mig16}.
+The only new SSRQ is 3C~212, for which X-ray emission associated with both lobes was detected by {\it Chandra} \citep{Ald03}.
+Three new CSSs are reported in the 4LAC: 3C~138, 3C~216, and 3C 309.1.
+These new CSSs are hosted in quasars.
+At the pc scale they show a core-jet structure with apparent superluminal motion, indicating Doppler effects and small viewing angles \citep{Par00,She01,Lis19}.
+While the CSSs all have very high radio luminosity, at the opposite end of the radio luminosity distribution are two other new LAT sources, NGC 3894 and NGC 6328.
+Based on the small extent of their radio emission, two-sided parsec scale morphology \citep{Tay98,Tin03}, and low radio luminosity, these sources are excellent candidates for being young radio galaxies \citep[see also][]{Mig16,Pri19}.

-Among the sources already present in previous LAT catalogues, Fornax A stands out because it is for the first time detected as an extended source \citep[see ][]{Forn16}.
-Four 3FGL sources have changed classes from BCU to radio galaxies (IC 1531, TXS 0149+710, PKS 1304-215, and CGCG 050-83).

-Nine NLSy1 are reported in the 4LAC, four of them are new with respect to the 3LAC: 1ERS B1303+515, B3 1441+476, MG2 J164443+2618, and TXS 2116-077.
-B3 1441+476, MG2 J164443+2618, and TXS 2116-077 were previously reported by \citet{DAm15} and \citet{Pal18}, respectively.
-The Circinus galaxy remains the only radio-quiet Seyfert galaxy detected by the LAT.
+The classification of a source as a NLSy1 relies on three criteria, as reported in \citet{Ost85}, \citet{Goo89}, and \citet{Pog00}: (i) a full width half maximum (FWHM) of the H$_\beta$ line $<$ 2000 km s$^{-1}$; (ii) a [OIII]$\lambda$5007/H$_\beta$ ratio$<$3; and (iii) unusually strong FeII lines.
+Nine NLSy1 are reported in the 4LAC.
+Four of them are new with respect to the 3LAC: 1ERS B1303+515, B3~1441+476, MG2 J164443+2618, and TXS~2116$-$077.
+B3~1441+476, MG2 J164443+2618, and TXS~2116$-$077 were previously reported by \citet{DAm15} and \citet{Pal18}, respectively.
+The Circinus galaxy \citep{Hay13} remains the only radio-quiet Seyfert galaxy detected by the LAT.

-Among other AGNs, there are at least two rather remarkable cases.
-One is PKS 0521-36, previously classified as BCU in the 3LAC, which shows a knotty structure similar to misaligned AGN.
-Based on the broad emission lines in the optical and ultraviolet bands and the steep radio spectrum a possible classification as an intermediate object between broad-line radio galaxies and SSRQ has been suggested in \citet{Da215}.
-The new source PKS 2331-240 was the subject of a MWL work revealing features of a giant radio galaxy restarted as a blazar \citep{Her17}.
+Among other AGNs, there are two remarkable cases.
+One is PKS~0521$-$36, previously classified as BCU in the 3LAC, which shows a knotty VLBA radio structure similar to misaligned AGN.
+Based on the broad emission lines in the optical and ultraviolet bands and the steep radio spectrum, a possible classification as an intermediate object between broad-line radio galaxies and SSRQ has been suggested by \citet{Da215}.
+The new source PKS~2331$-$240 was the subject of a multiwavelength study revealing features of a giant radio galaxy restarted as a blazar \citep{Her17}.

 Finally, 10 non-blazar AGNs reported in the 3LAC are not confirmed in the 4LAC.
-Five of them had a double association in the 3LAC and are now firmly associated with the other counterpart, three have changed class from radio galaxy to BL Lac (3C 221 and 3C 275.1) or BCU (GB 1310+487), while two 3FGL sources are missing in 4FGL (TXS 0348+013, PKS 1617-251).
+Five of them had a double association in the 3LAC and are now firmly associated with the other counterpart; two have changed associations (formerly with 3C~221 and 3C~275.1); one has been reclassified as a BCU (GB 1310+487); while two 3FGL non-blazar AGNs are missing in 4FGL (TXS 0348+013, PKS~1617$-$251).